QuadratClown/blauzahn/README.md

 // find target device by name, connect to it
-// and wait until the connection is established let device = await adapter.getDeviceByName('SORRIR-Gatt-Server') await device.connect() await device.Connected.waitForValue(true)
+// and wait until the connection is established let device = await adapter.getDeviceByName('blauzahn-server') await device.connect() await device.Connected.waitForValue(true)

 // get service by its UUID
-// the given UUID is the one of the UART-service used
+// the given UUID is the one of the Nordic UART-service used
 // in the UartBluetoothServer
 await device.ServicesResolved.waitForValue(true)
 let service = await device.getService(